Everything You Need to Know About Sunscreen

 Although all forms of sun protection are now technically referred to as sunscreen, the word typically (and traditionally) implies a form of chemical sun protection that prevents skin damage by absorbing harmful UV radiation.
 Organic compounds in chemical sunscreens-such as avobenzone, homosalate, octinoxate, octisalate, octocrylene, and oxybenzone-are actually absorbed into the skin rather than sitting on top of it to act as effective UV filters.
 When exposed to UV rays, these compounds undergo chemical reactions that convert radiation into heat, which is then released from your skin.
 As the compounds are converted into heat, the sunscreen begins to lose its protective abilities.
 This is why frequent re-application is necessary when your skin is exposed to direct UV light for extended periods.
 It’s also why chemical sunscreens increase redness, and exacerbate flushing in sensitive or rosacea-prone skin.

-Unlike physical barriers, chemical-based sunscreen is meant be applied 30 minutes before exposure to UV rays so that it can be properly absorbed into the skin.
+Unlike physical barriers, chemical-based sunscreen are meant be applied 30 minutes before exposure to UV rays so that it can be properly absorbed into the skin.
 Be aware that chemical sunscreens are often oil based, therefore they can clog they pores they are penetrating.

 What is broad-spectrum sunscreen?